rdfostrich/article-jws2018-ostrich/content/related-work.md

 [R&WBase](cite:cites rwbase) is a CB versioning system that adds an additional versioning layer to existing quad-stores.
 It adds the functionality of tagging, branching and merging for datasets.
-The graph element is used to represent the additions and deletions of patches, which are respectively the even and uneven graph id's.
+The graph element is used to represent the additions and deletions of patches, which are respectively the even and uneven graph ids.
 Queries are resolved by looking at the highest even graph number of triples.

 Graube et. al. introduce [R43ples](cite:cites r43ples) which stores changesets as separate named graphs, making it a CB system.